UviDTE-UviSpace/uvispace-documentation/Introduction.rst

 Hence, the whole system can be divided into three different elements:

-- The *data fussion controller*, which consists in a CPU that controls the whole system.
+- The *data fussion controller*, which consists in a CPU e.g. a PC or a embedded SoC (ZedBoard) that controls the whole system.
 The *uvispace* software project is executed there, whose main tasks are:

     - communicate with the FPGA-based image processing nodes, using the TCP/IP protocol
     - Merge the data obtained from the image processing nodes